 Fire Safety Field Trip-Drivers needed!
-This Merit Badge session takes a field trip to Willits' own Little Lake Fire Department during session & through lunch, typically on Wednesday.
+This Merit Badge session takes a field trip to Willits' own Little Lake Fire Department 12:45 to 1:45 on Wednesday.

 Target & Range sports will discipline the mind & the body, so relax & have a great time.
 As with all program areas, the main aspect of shooting ranges is safety.
 The rules may seem strict, but are designed to ensure a fun, safe space for Scouts to hone their shooting skills.